david-zvi/OOPCodingStyleVerifier/README.md

 ```

 ## What this test does not cover
-- Ensure abbreviations and acronyms are not used.
+- Ensure abbreviations and acronyms are not used in names.
 - Ensure logically illegal names not following the naming convention are not used: For example, 'checkandReport' will not be detected as an invalid method name since it follows camelCase for the words 'checkand' and 'report', even though that makes no sense and should be 'checkAndReport', and 'and' is not considered a word in the method name for the same reason.
 - Ensure the word 'and' does not appear in comment methods.
 - Ensure proper logic and accuracy of comment contents.
 - Ensure documentation tags appear at the end of JavaDocs.
-Even though this is pretty intuitive to do ourselves, it was specifically mentioned to be important in the code style guidelines, so make sure your JavaDocs follow this!
+Even though this is pretty intuitive to do ourselves, and JavaDocs are generated with them at the end, it was specifically mentioned to be important in the code style guidelines, so make sure your JavaDocs follow this!
 - Ensure non-tag class JavaDoc content is valid: Short purpose description, detailed use description, no documentation of class implementation.
 - Ensure class JavaDoc references related classes and methods with @see.
 - Ensure method JavaDocs explain only what the method does and not how it does it, sentence at the beginning of ends with a period ('.').